You Environment Does Not Need ‘Sudo’ So Stop Using It

 Sudo, Files, and Folders, Oh Gawd

-One of the main reasons for root access is to protect the local system files.
+To reiterate the fact, one of the main benefits of root access is to protect the local system files.
 If you are running commands, and altering projects, your system’s files and folders are no longer safe at all; you can literally wipe out your entire system with a mis-typed command.
 This is also the reason I become so furious when I read people suggesting to use the rf flags in conjunction with the rm (remove file) command.

 Using ‘rm’ Responsibly